Also Known As

 • Is there anything else I should know?

-In most cases, a biopsy of an affected blood vessel is necessary to confirm a diagnosis of autoimmune vasculitis.
+In most cases, a biopsy of an affected tissue is necessary to confirm a diagnosis of autoimmune vasculitis.

 • Will my ANCA, PR3 and MPO autoantibodies ever go away?